Layr-Labs/eigensdk-go/task-spammer/README.md

         taskCreator, _ := taskmanager.NewTaskManagerFromAbi[*big.Int, *big.Int](taskManagerAddress, abi, txMgr, ethHttpClient)
       ```

-2. **Task Spammer Config**: Create a `taskspammer.Config` struct with the following fields:
+2. **Task Spammer Config**: Create a `taskspammer.Config`.
+An alternative way to populate it is to load it from a config file like we do in the example.
-    - `Logger`: The logger
+    - Config fields:
       - `TimeBetweenTasks`: The time between task creations
       - `QuorumThresholdPercentage`: The percentage of the total quorum stake needed by the signers to make the aggregated response valid
       - `QuorumNumbers`: The numbers of the quorums required to respond to tasks for the response to be valid

         ```go
           taskSpammerConfig := taskspammer.Config{
-          Logger:                     logger,
             TimeBetweenTasks:           10 * time.Second,
             QuorumThresholdPercentage:  100,
             QuorumNumbers:              []uint8{0},
           }
         ```

 3. **Create the iterator**: Define an iterator that creates appropriate input values for your specific AVS
    - The input values will be passed to the `CreateNewTask` function on the `TaskSpammer` struct